CosmoAI-AES/CosmoSim/README.md

 [https://cosmoai-aes.github.io/](https://cosmoai-aes.github.io/),
 but it still incomplete and fragmented.

+Documentation is on the [web site](https://cosmoai-aes.github.io/), The notes below is just a brief synopsis.

 ## Installation Guide

 CosmoSim is set up to build python packages (wheels) that